Frequently Asked Questions

 Do you take insurance?

-We are in the process of becoming in-network for Medicaid and Blue Cross Blue Shield.
 We also accept private pay clients.
 If you have another insurance provider, please contact us to discuss the options for submitting your invoices for out-of-network reimbursement.

 What is occupational therapy and what does an occupational therapist do?

 Many children need help with fine motor, visual motor, and/or sensory integration skills.
 This could be due to a fine motor delay, an illness or accident, or other diagnoses, such as autism spectrum disorder or down syndrome.
 Occupational therapy is designed to address fine motor, visual motor, sensory integration, attention, behavioral, and sensory-based feeding skills.

 Occupational therapists are the professionals who are specially trained and qualified to assess and treat fine motor delays.
 Occupational therapists use many different therapy techniques that are based on evidence and have been shown to be effective in treating fine motor delays.